collabbit/collabbit/README.markdown

 In addition, please always indent nested block HTML tags, and nest CSS hierarchically.
 For a style example, see [this gist](http://gist.github.com/424138).

 Do **not** add author or license declarations to the top of files you're committing.
 All files committed to Collabbit must be licensed by the author under the LGPL.
-The license is specified here, in the readme, and a copy is available in the top-level files `LICENSE-GPL.txt` and `LICENSE-LGPL.txt`.
+The license is specified here, in the readme, and a copy is available in the top-level files `LICENSE_GPL.txt` and `LICENSE_LGPL.txt`.
 Commit records provide a record of authorship.

 ## License